-WWE Superstar Rich Swann Arrested for Kidnapping and False Imprisonment
+WWE Suspends Rich Swann After Being Charged for Kidnapping, False Imprisonment

-WWE Superstar Rich Swann Arrested for Kidnapping and False ImprisonmentDecember 10, 2017
+WWE Suspends Rich Swann After Being Charged for Kidnapping, False ImprisonmentDecember 10, 2017

 WWE Superstar Rich Swann has been arrested in Florida and charged with kidnapping and false imprisonment.